-The Academy Trust provides for a comprehensive extra-curricular programme which over the period has included:
+The Academy Trust provides a comprehensive extra-curricular programme which, despite being compromised by partial school closure and COVID-19 restrictions, over the period has included:

-- Fielding four teams in Ten Tors 2019 all of whom completed. - Further extended the link with a Children's home and school in Tamil Nadu, India through a UK based charity. - Sending 97 Christmas boxes to our link charity in Moldova. - Raising over £15,500 for charity. - Sending students to Germany, Paris, Normandy, Ardeche, India (and more) as curriculum enhancement. - Holding a highly successful Project Week with all students taking part in activities abroad or in the UK. - Continuing to develop our leadership programme with advanced leadership schemes sitting alongside the prefect system, JSLA, CSLA, Literacy Leaders, Maths Leaders, Language Leaders, House Leaders and more. - Encouraging volunteering amongst the student body to achieve both internal and external accreditation. - Developing Mindfulness Leaders to work alongside our Teen Health Group, our 6th Form Teen Health Group, Anti Bullying Ambassadors and Mental Health volunteers. - Ensuring that the House Councils feed into the School Parliament so that it is more accountable to the student body. - Further enhanced a Spanish Exchange Programme with a school in Madrid and a French exchange with a school in Strasbourg. - Extending links with Higher Education providers including visits from several institutions, a visit to Downing College, Cambridge and setting up the "Step Up Scheme" with New College, Oxford.
+- Training students for Ten Tors 2020 students were not able to complete the event due to the pandemic. - Maintained the link with a Children's home and school in Tamil Nadu, India through a UK based charity. - Sending 88 Christmas boxes to our link charity in Moldova. - Raising over £10,000 for charity. - Sending students to Normandy and India as curriculum enhancement. - Continuing to develop our leadership programme with advanced leadership schemes sitting alongside the prefect system, JSLA, CSLA, Literacy Leaders, Maths Leaders, Language Leaders, House Leaders and more. - Representatives of the Teen Health Group spoke at a Devon RSE Conferences during the academic year. - Encouraging volunteering amongst the student body to achieve both internal and external accreditation. - Developing Mindfulness Leaders to work alongside our Teen Health Group, our 6th Form Teen Health Group, Anti Bullying Ambassadors and Mental Health volunteers. - Ensuring that the House Councils feed into the School Parliament so that it is more accountable to the student body. - Further enhanced a Spanish Exchange Programme with a school in Madrid and a French exchange with a school in Strasbourg. - Extending links with Higher Education providers developing the "Step-Up Scheme" with New College, Oxford. - Achieved the School Games GOLD Mark Award - Entered students in a range of external competitions and events including the Spirited Arts competition and the Anne Frank Writing Competition. - Held a number of internal house events in sports and the arts.